stephaniea-a/rails-flex-project/README.md

 - To be able to 'star' a pose in order to view all the poses user have selected as favorites.
 - To be able to view a users poses on the app

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite